wmallady/foxhole/content/about/_index.md

 Hello!

 I am a programmer based in Michigan.
-I enjoy photography and fiddling too much with computers. <br>
+I enjoy photography and fiddling too much with computers, cameras and sometimes radios.  <br>

 If you need to reach me: <br>